Organisational culture is key to recruiting skilled workers

 Although millions of people around the world telework to some degree, it's still largely seen as a luxury, and by having the tools in place to offer it to your team can help set you apart.

-Online recruitment can be a boon to companies looking for skilled workers, but you can't expect a "cold outreach" approach to help you land the perfect new hire if your online presence is minimal.
-So, use social media to your advantage and create an online presence that helps highlight your brand and tell the story of your incredible organizational culture, flexible work options and your technology.
+Recruitment online can be a boon to companies looking for skilled workers, but you can't expect a "cold outreach" approach to help you land the perfect new hire if your online presence is minimal.
+So, use social media to your advantage and create an online presence that helps highlight your brand and tell the story of your incredible organisational culture, flexible work options and your technology.
 Think about posting photos, videos and information on who you are and what you do, share video interviews with your employees that can help others see how special your company is, and publicly acknowledge the achievements of your team.
 All of this can help demonstrate what new staffers can expect after they start work.

 With your image tended to, use your social media sites to spread the word about your job openings, reach out to people who appear to have an interest or the right qualifications for the job, and ask your own team to help spread the word among their friends and acquaintances.
 After all, sometimes a happy employee is the best advertisement your company can have.